acse-ca348154/edizferit.github.io/_pages/about.md

 ## Brief personal background...

 <p align="justify">
 I grew up in Istanbul, Turkey, as a curious child.
-I guess it was my mom's encyclopedias that cultivated my love for nature and my father's science magazines.
-I received my bachelor's degree in <b>Mechanical Engineering</b> at <b>Boğaziçi University</b>, known for its excellent education and social environment.
-I also studied one semester at <b>Technical University of Munich</b> with erasmus program.
-I did my research internship at <b>FEV</b>, an automotive R&D company, and later I continued to work there.
+I guess it was my mom's encyclopedias that cultivated my love for nature or my father's science magazines.
+I received my bachelor's degree in Mechanical Engineering at Boğaziçi University, known for its excellent education and social environment.
+I also studied one semester at Technical University of Munich with erasmus program.
+I did my research internship at FEV, an automotive R&D company, and later I worked there for four months.
 </p>

 <p align="justify">
 In my spare time, I enjoy participating in a wide range of sports, such as tennis, lindy hop, mountaineering, skiing, and kitesurfing.
-My true passion lies in outdoor sports, particularly those that allow me to connect with nature and feel the world's beauty.
+My true passion lies in outdoor sports, particularly those that allow me to connect with nature.
 In 2015, I started practicing kitesurfing and progressed to become an instructor over time.
 In the summer of 2020, I worked as a kitesurfing instructor in Izmir, Turkey, where I taught people from different parts of the globe.
-Moreover, in the fall of 2022, I founded a surfing community at my university, introducing this beautiful sport to more individuals and enjoying surf activities together.
+Moreover, I founded a surfing community at my university, introducing this sport to more individuals and enjoying surf activities together.
 While I won't be here to lead the community further, there are exciting plans in the pipeline! 😄
 </p>